ishani2202/EchoTranslate/README.md

-# Machine Translation and Speech Detection
+# EchoTranslate: Machine Translation and Speech Detection

 A powerful project for transforming spoken language into structured text, combining cutting-edge speech recognition and machine translation.
 Ideal for applications needing high accuracy and efficiency in language processing.